 Patti Scialfa: 23rd Street Lullaby - 2004

-It was eleven years until the release of this album and here we saw a few "contemporary" programmed rhythms employed on the percussion, but, that apart, the style of the songs are p much the same - thoughtful, evocative expression of feelings against a background of wistful nostalgia.
+It was eleven years until the release of Patti's next album and here we saw a few "contemporary" programmed rhythms employed on the percussion, but, that apart, the style of the songs are pretty much the same - thoughtful, evocative expression of feelings against a background of wistful nostalgia.

 Patti's voice is again moving in its sort of expressive urban-country style and her songs well-written and interesting.
 Highlights are the addressing of lost youth in You Can't Go Back, the riffy City BoysYesterday's Child, the shuffling Each Other's Medicine and the Deacon Blue meets Patti's husband vibe of Stumbling To BethlehemThere is something vaguely Dylanesque in a lot of the lyrics and delivery too and Romeo is very redolent of hubby.